-When your application crashes, your Mac may offer to reset the preferences for you.
-You can also do this yourself, however, by going to Library and Preferences and then to the user account, which indicates the home folder where preferences correlate to applications.
+When your application crashes, your Mac may offer to reset your preferences.
+However, you can also do this yourself by going to Library and Preferences and then to the user account, which indicates the home folder where preferences correlate to applications.

 You should quit whatever application is acting up and make a folder on your computer that holds all the preferences which may be causing the issues.
 Then relaunch the application, making it gather a new list of priorities.
 If it doesn’t, you can simply put the old ones back, and there is no harm done!